steven-phun/JavaScript-Projects/README.md

 Project Inspiration

-- First video game I spent countless hours on
+- First video game I spent countless hours on.

 Project Difficulties

-- Working with different table sizes based on the difficulty choosen
+- Working with different table sizes based on the difficulty choosen.

-- Implementing a variation of the flood fill algorithm
+- Implementing a variation of the flood fill algorithm.

 Developed in